Skip to main content

 Image used with permission by copyright holder

 Massey University in New Zealand has conducted numerous studies on alcohol consumption and its effects on athletic performance.
-One of the studies found that specific exercises usually result in a temporary loss of strength for a day or two as the muscles rebuild from the damage done during the heavy lifting or resistance training.
+One of the studies found that specific exercises usually result in a temporary loss of strength for a day or two as the muscles rebuild from the damage done during heavy lifting or resistance training.
 The male volunteers downed five drinks after these workouts, and researchers found that the participants were even weaker on the days after the workout.
 Researchers conducted the same study, asking volunteers to only have two and a half drinks, and found that the participants didn’t experience the same additional loss of strength as the first group.

-If you’re going to drink alcohol after a workout, try and eat some protein while wetting the whistle.
+If you’re going to drink alcohol after a workout, eat some protein while wetting the whistle.
 A 2014 study in the PLOS One journal examined multiple alcoholic drinks’ effects on muscle recovery post-workout.
 Researchers at Australia’s RMIT University took a group of athletes and asked each to drink six Screwdrivers — a classic vodka cocktail involving orange juice — over a three-hour period after working out.

 In conclusion, having a beer or two after working out isn’t the worst sin in the world, and meeting up with the running group or CrossFit crew at the bar after a workout is beneficial to your mental health.
-The feelings of camaraderie and slight stress reduction after having a drink will go a long way in recovering mentally from a tough day at work or taxing time in your personal life.
+The feelings of camaraderie and slight stress reduction after having a drink will go a long way in helping recover mentally from a tough day at work or taxing time in your personal life.
 Just like every other vice in life, remember that moderation is the key when drinking after exercise.

 Chris Illuminati